Why do I keep hearing about ERA tests? Do they work? The answer? No.

 The delay will likely be about a month for those who have embryos to transfer.
 It can take up to two months for those who must undergo an egg retrieval cycle to make embryos prior to transfer.

-Does the ERA test actually work?
+Why doesn’t the test work?

-So who should get an Endometrial Receptivity Analysis?
+So should anyone get an ERA?

 Does RMA offer the ERA test?